Learning temporal relationships between symbols with Laplace Neural Manifolds: Constructing neural timelines of the past and future

 The bottom panel of Figure~\ref{fig:timeline} shows a graphical depiction of the inverse space for the past and the future during the interval between presentation of \stimone{} and \stimtwo{}.
-The inverse spaces approximate the past, $\ftilde(\taustar < 0)$, and the future, $\ftilde(\taustar> 0)$, on a log scale.
-Neurons in the inverse space have circumscribed receptive fields in time, like time cells in the hippocampus \cite{PastEtal08,MacDEtal11}.
-As the delta function corresponding to the time of \stimone{} recedes into the past, the corresponding bump of activity in $\mathbf{\baseone}'\ftildebold_t(\taustar < 0)$ also moves, keeping its shape but moving more and more slowly as \stimone{} recedes further and further into the past.
+The inverse spaces approximate the past, $\ftilde_t(\taustar)$ for $\taustar < 0$ and the future, $\ftilde_t(\taustar)$ for $\taustar > 0$ on a log scale.
+As the delta function corresponding to the time of \stimone{} recedes into the past, the corresponding bump of activity in $\mathbf{\baseone}'\ftildebold_t(n)$ also moves, keeping its shape but moving more and more slowly as \stimone{} recedes further and further into the past.
 In the future, the delta function corresponding to the predicted time of \stimtwo{} should start a time $\tau_o$ in the future and come closer to the present as time passes.
-As the prediction for \stimtwo{} approaches the present, the corresponding bump of activity in $\mathbf{\basetwo}'\ftildebold_t(\taustar > 0)$ keeps its shape but the speed of the bump accelerates rather than slowing with the passage of time.
+As the prediction for \stimtwo{} approaches the present, the corresponding bump of activity in $\mathbf{\basetwo}'\ftildebold_t(n)$ keeps its shape but the speed of the bump accelerates rather than slowing with the passage of time.

-Previous papers have made use of the Post approximation to implement the inverse transform.
-This is not neurally reasonable \cite{Gosm18}; the Post approximation is difficult to implement even in artificial neural networks \cite<e.g.,>{TanoEtal20,JacqEtal21}.
-A more robust approach would be a continuous attractor network \cite<for a review see>{KhonFiet21} that takes input as the derivative of $F$ with respect to $n$.
+It is in principle possible to construct the inverse space from the Laplace space \emph{via} a linear feedforward operator.
+Previous papers \cite[e.g.,][]{ShanHowa13} have made use of the Post approximation to the inverse Laplace transform to construct the inverse space from the Laplace space.
+This is not neurally reasonable \citep{Gosm18}; the Post approximation is difficult to implement even in artificial neural networks \cite[e.g.,][]{TanoEtal20,JacqEtal21}.
+A more robust approach would be a continuous attractor network \cite[for a review see][]{KhonFiet21} that takes input as the derivative of $F$ with respect to $n$.
 The width of the bump in $\ftilde$ would depend on internal connections between neurons in $\ftilde$ and global inhibition would stabilize the activity over $\ftilde$.
-In this case, moving the bump in different directions, corresponding to $\alpha >0$ and $\alpha < 0$ is analogous to moving the bump of activity in, say, a ring attractor for the head direction system, in different directions.
+In this case, moving the bump in different directions, corresponding to $\alpha >0$ and $\alpha < 0$ is analogous to moving a bump of activity in a ring attractor in different directions.
+A companion paper fleshes out these ideas \citep{DaniHowa24}.